litill/wp-shpong/README.md

 WP-Shpong
 ----------

-A simple JavaScript/Canvas based game (work in progress).
+A simple JavaScript/Canvas based game as a Gutenberg Block plugin (work in progress).

 The main branch contains the latest working copy, the work continues on refactor/make-it-clean